Gastrointestinal (GI) Tract

 The pathogenesis of GI manifestations of COVID-19 is unknown and is likely multifactorial.
 Several mechanisms have been proposed, including the direct ACE 2-mediated viral cytotoxicity of the intestinal mucosa, cytokine-induced inflammation, gut dysbiosis, and vascular abnormalities.21,22

-There is evidence that SARS-CoV-2 may be present in the gastrointestinal tract and that the angiotensin-converting enzyme 2 (ACE2) receptor is highly expressed throughout the gastrointestinal tract.
+There is evidence that SARS-CoV-2 may be present in the gastrointestinal tract and that the angiotensin-converting enzyme 2 (ACE2) receptor is highly expressed throughout it.
 Thus, SARS-CoV-2 may enter gastrointestinal cells via ACE2 receptors to cause direct damage to the gastrointestinal organs (Kaafarani, 2021).

-Moreover, different studies have investigated that SARS-CoV-2 has been observed in the colonic tissues and feces of patients with COVID-19.
+Moreover, different studies have investigated the SARS-CoV-2 observed in the colonic tissues and feces of patients with COVID-19.
 23

 Acute cholecystitis has been widely reported in patients with COVID-19, especially those who are critically ill.
 In most patients, cholecystitis is acalculous, and the etiology remains largely unclear.